anshultaak/Readme/tst/README.md

-### we can run the script in the local machine with these following steps.
+### we can run the script in the local machine with these following steps:

 ```Step 1: ``` Installing Google Chrome